antik1108/antik1108/README.md

 <img align="right" src="https://raw.githubusercontent.com/codePerfectPlus/codeperfectplus/master/assets/img/programmer.gif" width="250"/>

-My journey into programming began with creating Discord moderation bots, which later expanded into full-stack projects, backend systems, and infrastructure work.
-Along the way, I naturally grew interested in system design and reliability — leading me toward **Site Reliability Engineering**.
+My journey started from the terminal — Linux internals, shell scripting, and understanding how operating systems actually work under the hood.
+That low-level curiosity grew into shipping real products: a self-hosted music streamer, a real-time video chat app, a university parcel system, and a healthcare platform connecting patients to providers.
+I live at the intersection of systems thinking and product engineering — and that path is leading me straight toward **Site Reliability Engineering**.

 - Building something in Healthcare.
 - OS Head @ Society of Cyber Security.